 Treatment of Gait Disorders

-Many patients with balance deficits benefit from balance training.
-Good standing posture and static balance are taught first.
-Patients are then taught to be aware of the location of pressure on their feet and how the location of pressure moves with slow leaning or turning the torso to look to the left or right.
-Leaning forward (using a wall or counter for support), backward (with a wall directly behind), and to each side is then practiced.
-The goal is for the patient to be able stand on one leg for 10 seconds.
+Many people with balance problems improve with balance training.
+First, health care professionals help teach people a good standing posture and balance while standing still.
+People are then taught to be aware of the location of pressure on their feet and how the location of pressure moves with slow leaning or turning to look to the left or right.
+People practice leaning forward (using a wall or counter for support), backward (with a wall directly behind), and to each side.
+The goal is to be able stand on one leg for 10 seconds.

-Dynamic balance training can involve slow movements in single stance, simple tai chi movements, tandem walking, turns while walking, walking backwards, walking over a virtual object (eg, a 15-cm stripe on the floor), slow forward lunges, and slow dance movements.
-Multicomponent balance training is probably most effective in improving balance.
+Balance training can also be more dynamic.
+Dynamic balance training can involve slow movements in a single stance, simple tai chi Tai chi There are many forms of exercise, and each type has its advantages and disadvantages.
+Some types of exercise expend more calories than others (see table ).
+Different forms of exercise (for example... read more movements, tandem (heel to toe) walking, turns while walking, walking backward, walking over a virtual object (for example, a stripe on the floor), slow forward lunges, and slow dance movements.

-Canes are particularly helpful for patients with pain caused by knee or hip arthritis or with peripheral neuropathy of the feet because a cane transmits information about the type of surface or floor to the cane-holding hand.
-A quad cane can stabilize the patient but usually slows gait.
+Canes are particularly helpful for people with pain caused by knee or hip arthritis Osteoarthritis (OA) Osteoarthritis is a chronic disorder that causes damage to the cartilage and surrounding tissues and is characterized by pain, stiffness, and loss of function.
+Arthritis due to damage of joint... read more or with peripheral neuropathy Overview of the Peripheral Nervous System The peripheral nervous system refers to the parts of the nervous system that are outside the central nervous system, that is, those outside the brain and spinal cord.
+Thus, the peripheral nervous... read more of the feet because a cane transmits information about the type of surface or floor to the cane-holding hand.
+A quad cane (one with four small feet at the bottom) can stabilize the patient but usually slows gait.
 Canes are usually used on the side opposite the painful or weak leg.
-Many store-bought canes are too long but can be adjusted to the correct height (see figure Correct cane height Correct cane height ) by cutting (a wooden cane) or moving the pin settings (an adjustable cane).
-For maximal support, cane length should be such that patients have their elbow flexed 20 to 30° when holding the cane.
+Many store-bought canes are too long but can be adjusted to the correct height (see figure ).

-Walkers can reduce the force and pain at arthritic joints more than a cane, assuming adequate arm and shoulder strength.
-Walkers provide good lateral stability and moderate protection from forward falls but do little or nothing to help prevent backward falls for patients with balance problems.
-When prescribing a walker, the physical therapist should consider the sometimes competing needs of providing stability and maximizing efficiency (energy efficiency) of walking.
-Four-wheeled walkers with larger wheels and brakes maximize gait efficiency but provide less lateral stability.
-These walkers have the added advantage of a small seat to sit on if patients become fatigued.
+Walkers can reduce the force and pain at an arthritic joint more than a cane, in people with enough arm and shoulder strength to use them.
+Walkers provide good stability and moderate protection from forward falls but do little or nothing to help prevent backward falls for people with balance problems.
+When prescribing a walker, a physical therapist considers the sometimes competing needs of providing stability and maximizing walking efficiency.
+Four-wheeled walkers with larger wheels and brakes maximize efficiency but provide less stability.

 Prevention of Gait Disorders